Language-Research-Technology/ro-crate-maps/README.md

   Generate docs: `npm run build:workflow-profile`
   Run a validator:

-## TODO: (these are all partially implemented in the [SoSS+ Branch]
+## TODO: (these are all partially implemented in the [SoSS+ Branch])
-- ROC-MASP profile for RO-Crate  (the minimal requirements for the RO-Crate Metadata Descriptor and properties for the RO-Crate Root Data Entity
+- ROC-MASP profile for RO-Crate (the minimal requirements for the RO-Crate Metadata Descriptor and properties for the RO-Crate Root Data Entity)
-- ROC-MASP for ROC-MASPS itself (extensions to the RO-Crate Profile chapter)
+- ROC-MASP for ROC-MASP itself (extensions to the RO-Crate Profile chapter)
 - Language Data Commons Schemas an